About green hydrogen

 Hydrogen is currently already an important resource for industry, used for things such as artificial fertiliser, but is still mainly made from natural gas in a process that releases carbon dioxide.
 The hydrogen produced is called ‘grey hydrogen’.
 If you capture the carbon dioxide released and store it underground, the hydrogen produced is referred to as ‘blue hydrogen’.
-For the energy transition, the plan is to ultimately make use of a third category of hydrogen: ‘green hydrogen’.
-This type of hydrogen is produced through electrolysis using green electricity (from the sun, wind, etc.), i.e. completely sustainably.
+For the energy transition, the plan is to ultimately make use of a third category of hydrogen, ‘green hydrogen’.
+This type of hydrogen is produced through electrolysis using green electricity (solar, wind, etc.), i.e. completely sustainably.
 NortH2 is geared exclusively towards the production of such green hydrogen.

 Crucial role in climate ambitions

 It is a given that hydrogen is set to play a crucial role in realising the Dutch, German and European climate ambitions.
 Hydrogen is a keystone in an affordable, flexible and sustainable energy supply, and therefore a mainstay of any smart and integrated energy system.
 There is furthermore growing support for hydrogen from across society, the market, science and politics.
 It does not come as a surprise, therefore, to see this energy carrier occupy such a prominent place in the ambitions around the Paris Climate Agreement (2015), the Dutch Climate Agreement (2019), the German National Hydrogen Strategy (2020) and the European Green Deal (2020).